mechmotum/skijumpdesign/joss-paper/paper.md

 describing the jump surface shape in a format useful for jump fabrication.
 This interface is implemented using Flask [@Pallets2018], Dash, and Plotly [@Plotly2015] and is suitable for use on any platform that can run a modern web browser.
-Moreover, we make the interface available online for free use for user that do not want or need to install it on their personal computer.
+Moreover, we make the interface available online for free use for users that do not want or need to install it on their personal computer.

 The online application utilizes a custom server-side Python library for construction of the jump and output parameter calculations.
 The library's